ashish051321/ashish051321/README.md

 - 👋 Hi, I’m Ashish, a Computer Science Engineer with MBA in Systems and IT.
 - 🌱 I have substantial experience creating applications in Java, Angular and Flutter.
-I have worked as a Lead Business Analyst, Techno-Functional consultant, Lead Developer and Technical Project Owner for European Banking Giants as well as MNCs.
+I have worked as a Lead Business Analyst, Techno-Functional consultant, Lead Developer and Technical Project Owner for European Banking Giants as well as US MNCs.
 - I am interested in collaborations to build quality software and systems.
 - 📫 You can reach me at ashish.25jl@gmail.com